-Financial institutions in the ever-evolving business landscape are adrift in a sea of data that includes product and service purchase histories, customer information, financial transactions, service inquiries, social media streams, software logs, and much more unstructured data gleaned from various mobile apps and devices.
+Financial institutions, on a daily basis, deal with a sea of data that includes product and service purchase histories, customer information, financial transactions, service inquiries, social media streams, software logs, and much more unstructured data from various mobile apps and devices.

-Undeniably, the plethora of data that professionals can use creates opportunities.
-Still, one cannot overstate the problems it can generate if critical data is inconsistent across systems and mistreated as a result.
+Undeniably, this huge amount of data that professionals can use creates opportunities.
+But, most of this data is unstructured, which suggests: this critical data is inconsistent across systems and ignored as a result.
 The chances of financial companies suffering due to such challenges increase ten folds when data workers realize that more than 75% of the data they operate on is unstructured.
 Moreover, financial companies are under many regulatory scrutinies; therefore, efficient management of the massive unstructured data becomes more important.